 Editor’s Note: This article was originally written in 2018 and recently updated in February 2022 with more up to date information and numbers.
-Pay rates have increased significantly especially over the past year due to an imbalance of supply and demand in favor of travel therapists.
+Travel therapy pay rates have increased significantly especially over the past year due to an imbalance of supply and demand in favor of travel therapists.
 We aren’t sure how long these higher paying travel contracts will last or if they will increase even more in the future, but we’re hoping for the best.
 Right now is a great time to be a travel therapist!
 Contact us if you’re looking for help getting started with travel therapy, or fill out our recruiter recommendations form if you’re ready to start your travel therapy job search!

 Understanding Pay Differences for Travelers

 Travel therapy pay is a little different from that of permanent full time positions, and therefore it commonly leads to some confusion for those first looking into pay differences between travel and permanent positions.
 Travel therapists’ compensation is made up of a combination of taxable pay and untaxed money (stipends for housing, meals, and incidentals) assuming that you meet the requirements for receiving the untaxed stipends.
 Since part of the money is untaxed, this leads to significantly higher net pay for a travel therapist.
 This is best illustrated through examples of each scenario.